 Question: Is it possible to change my course selection once I have enrolled?

-Answer: Yes, it is possible.
+Yes, it is possible.
 However, there is an administration charge of £17.50 for each course changed, if not started.
 Or calculated on a pro rata basis if

 Question: What happens if I lose my course material?

 We undertake to replace coursework for current students who have mislaid their lessons; that is those studying by email, who have not reached final exam stage.
 An administration charge may be applied, this will be advised at the time of application.
 Current charges are a minimum of £17.50 for each module/part of the course.

 Question: Do I have to travel anywhere to take my Final Examination?